 - Repeat for any more apps you want to remove.

 Apple preinstalls a number of apps on every iPhone and iPad.
-They're on there already when you first switch it on, and until recently they were stuck on there until you sell it or send it off for recycling.
+They're on there already when you first switch it on, and until recently they were stuck on there whether you wanted them or not.

 Some of these are essentials that you wouldn't ever want to be without - like Messages, Clock, Calendar and Camera.
-However, there are also apps that people are less keen on using, and it can be frustrating if they take up room on your Home screens, making it more difficult to find the apps you use daily.
+However, there are also apps that people are less interested in using, and it can be frustrating if they take up room on your Home screens, making it more difficult to find the apps you use daily.

 Since Apple launched iOS 10 it's been possible to delete some (but not all) Apple apps.
-The procedure is basically the same as above:
+The procedure is basically the same as that described above:

 - Find the icon for the app you want to delete.